');

 About Butler, AL

-Butler is a small community in Alabama with a population of 2,552 residents.
-The median household income is $47,880 per year, which is below the national average.
-The median age in Butler is 42.4 years.
+Butler is a small town located in Alabama with a population of 2,552 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $47,880 per year, which is 36% below the national median of $75,149.
+The median age of 42.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Butler, AL